 I think so much of it comes down to the texture.
-The brown sugar and butter base perfectly coat each grain of oat, and allow it to bake into a beautiful web of caramelized oat goodness.
+The brown sugar and butter perfectly coat each grain of oat and allow it to bake into a beautiful web of caramelized oat goodness.

-The viscosity of the batter allows the edges of the cookie to develop a crispy, golden brown crust that adds an amazing texture to the cookie.
+The viscosity of the batter allows the cookies to spread a ton as they bake.
+This allows the edges of the cookies to develop a crispy, golden-brown crust that gives it an amazing texture and flavor.